learn-co-curriculum/hash-overview-readme/README.md

 That requires us to remember, every time we want to access The Rock's name, that it is stored at the first index of `the_rock` array.
 That is too hard to keep track of.

 In our `the_rock` hash, we have two key/value pairs.
 We have a key of `"name"`, which points to an associated value of The Rock's name.
-We have have a key of `"weight"` which points to an associated value of The Rock's (real) weight.
+We have a key of `"weight"` which points to an associated value of The Rock's (real) weight.
 In this way, we are able to store data about The Rock in an organized and understandable manner.

 #### Hash Keys and Uniqueness